Leicester City boss Rodgers offers Ndidi injury update | Goal.com

 Papy Mendy comes on for Wilfred Ndidi, who has picked up a knock.#EveLei pic.twitter.com/kG11katAfQ

-In his absence, the Foxes picked up a point at Goodison Park after Youri Tielemans cancelled out James Rodriguez’s first-half strike in the 67th minute.
+In his absence, the Foxes picked up a point at Goodison Park after Youri Tielemans canceled out James Rodriguez’s first-half strike in the 67th minute.

 Rodgers has, however, allayed fears that Ndidi would be on the sidelines for so long as the 24-year-old is only ‘tightened up’.